jhutar/ansible-role-rhsm_helper/README.md

       src: https://github.com/jhutar/ansible-role-rhsm_helper.git
       version: origin/main

-and then to install the role:
+and then install the required depedencies for the role to work:

-    ansible-galaxy install -r requirements.yaml --roles-path roles/
+    ansible-galaxy collection install -r requirements.yml

-Now the role is available in `roles/rhsm_helper/`.

 Check `rhsm.yaml` or `satellite.yaml` for example on how to use the role in the playbook.